GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 {% Aside 'key-term' %}
 Effective connection types are considered _effective_ because they're based on bandwidth measurements on users' devices, and don't imply any particular technology used.
-For example, a desktop user on fast WiFi may be labelled as 4G while a slower mobile connection might be labelled as 2G.
+For example, a desktop user on fast Wi-Fi may be labelled as 4G while a slower mobile connection might be labelled as 2G.
 {% endAside %}